 Beyond the pristine beaches and crystal clear waters, the iconic Fort Jefferson is the other attraction at Dry Tortugas National Park.
 The ferry pulls up right in front of Fort Jefferson (started construction in 1846) and then it’s a short walk across the drawbridge until you’re inside.

-While Fort Jefferson was never fully completed, it still served a purpose.
+While Fort Jefferson was never fully completed, it still served a purpose, much like Fort Clinch in North Florida.
 Fort Jefferson was used for defending the deep water channel leading to the coast along the Gulf of Mexico.
 After the Civil War, the fort continued to be a port and then it was used for refueling ships that used coal.
 That’s why the coal docks are there.

 Inside Fort Jefferson, you’ll find long corridors or archways, spiral staircases in the dark, and overgrown ramparts.
 Vegetation has taken over much of the interior of Fort Jefferson, and with that comes wildlife, particularly birds.